 Of course, these efforts are not merely about getting good numbers; they are about reinvigorating curiosity and wonder about pollinators among the Southwest region’s residents and eco-tourists, both young and old.
 This summer, an Earth Care Youth Corps of six teenagers is helping to collect milkweed pods, build nurseries and sow seeds of the twenty species of Asclepias which occur in Santa Cruz County, Arizona.
 The students will also be learning about milkweeds’ importance to monarch (Danaus plexippus), queen (D. gilippus), and soldier (D. erisimus) butterflies that frequent their homelands, and about threats to monarchs as well.
 We hope that they will take back to their high schools a commitment to monitor and tag monarchs on their migration through the region, and pride in the fact that they live in one of the most milkweed-diverse counties in the entire country.

 The three butterfly species in the genus Danaus are but a small part of the extraordinarily rich fauna of Santa Cruz County, which, over the years, has attracted exploration and documentation by the likes of Richard Bailowitz, James Brock, Kilian Roever, and Ken Davenport.
-At least seventy of the 240 species of butterflies known from southeastern Arizona occur along Sonoita Creek and its tributaries, and some reach into the United States only within this watershed.
+At least 135 of the 240 species of butterflies known from southeastern Arizona occur along Sonoita Creek and its tributaries, and some reach into the United States only within this watershed.
+They include regionally rare species such as the Giant Swallowtails, the Sachem, West Coast Lady, and Mexican Fritillary, as well as accidentals such as the the Elf and the Soldier.
 By propagating, transplanting, and protecting the nectar and larval host plants for many of these species in our pollinator gardens and on-farm hedgerows, we have already witnessed an increase in the local abundance of butterflies such as the pipevine swallowtail, which remains active twelve months a year in this area.
+In fact, our attention to larval hosts plants as well as nectar and roosting sources for butterflies is making our planning of additional hedgerows and pollinator gardens more complex but much more rewarding.
+Already, we are develping a trail along the village green from a new “generalist” pollinator garden to an older butterfly garden, and planning a hawkmoth/sphinx moth garden, a bat garden and a hummingbird garden aklong a walkway that leads to the community’s vegetable garden.
+All will have interpretative signage that remind visitors of the pollinator diversity in this special place, and their ultimate importance to our food security.

 The bee fauna of Sonoita Creek has been considered by entomologists such as Stephen Buchmann, D.P.
 Hurd, and E.G. Lindsley to be just as exciting; more than six hundred species of bees are native to southern Arizona.
 The all-yellow Morrison’s bumble bee (Bombus morrisoni) and the large, striped Sonoran bumble bee (B. pensylvanicus sonorus; one of the target species for Xerces’ bumble project) frequent the watershed, as do four genera of sweat bees and two genera of squash and gourd bees.
 By constructing fences of dead flower stalks of century plants and desert spoons, we have increased the local abundance of carpenter bees.
 On the edges of the same orchards and fields, our plantings of buffalo gourds, coyote gourds, and devil’s claw have attracted smaller bees that are far more allegiant to certain crops and their wild relatives than are their naturalized competitors, the Africanized honeybee.